MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Transformation Workshop Invite (remove if not applicable)

 **Objective**: Identify current and future capabilities needed within **[Company Name]** to successfully adopt practices leading to continuous employee conversations and increased employee engagement.
-The workshop will include activities focused on **[Company Name]** stakeholder groups (e.g., senior leaders, managers, employees, etc.) to clarify expectations and identify barriers and solutions for success.
+The workshop includes activities focused on **[Company Name]** stakeholder groups (e.g., senior leaders, managers, employees, etc.) to clarify expectations and identify barriers and solutions for success.

 **Preparation**: You have been assigned to a stakeholder group (e.g., senior leaders, managers, etc.).
 Each stakeholder group includes a team comprised of multiple types of stakeholders.
 You will be asked to be the voice of your stakeholder group by representing their perspectives throughout the day.
 To prepare, please consider the following questions with your stakeholders in mind:

 - What is important to this stakeholder group (what they care about, their people challenges etc.)
 - What does employee engagement mean to them?
 - What skill set and capabilities do members of the group have today?
-- What skill set and capabilities will they need to develop in the future to enhance employee engagement and enable continuous conversations at [Company Name]?
+- What skill set and capabilities are needed to enhance employee engagement and enable continuous conversations at [Company Name]?

-Following the workshop, the Viva Glint team will take the feedback from the day and translate it into a three-year transformation plan, including a summary of recommended themes to measure in the survey.
+Following the workshop, the Viva Glint team takes the feedback from the day and translate it into a three-year transformation plan, including a summary of recommended themes to measure in the survey.

 I'm available to support you throughout this process.
 Reach out with questions.